Rammsauer/raspStream/README.md

 ### Videopool
 The video pool with its playlists is located in the following [file](https://github.com/Rammsauer/raspStream/blob/master/playerList.py).

 The playlist urls are currently still hardcoded, since according to the [YouTube API Docs](https://developers.google.com/youtube/v3/docs) it is not yet possible to get saved playlists from your channel.
-Single videos can be saved under the playlist "[Livingroom Stream](https://www.youtube.com/playlist?list=PLHNwwBUMYsHYK4Klp5_YsHbPMecplf_-7)", which is also stored in the Videopool file.

 ---